-Motorcycle riders face more risks of crashing and being injured than passengers in four-wheeled vehicles.
+According to the Motorcycle Safety Foundation (MSF) crash data motorcycle riders face more risks of crashing and being injured than passengers in four-wheeled vehicles.
 Two-wheeled motorcycles are more difficult to operate and more unstable than four-wheeled cars and trucks.
 Road design and lack of road maintenance also pose risk for motorcyclists.
 Drivers in passenger vehicles are a threat as well.
 Drivers may not be aware of the motorcyclist's presence on the road; therefore drivers may not correctly accommodate for them.
 When a motorcycle is involved in a crash, there is almost no protection for the rider.
-Crash data confirms these risks.
 NHTSA estimates that 80% of motorcycle crashes injure or kill the rider, while only 20% of passenger car crashes injure or kill the occupant.